Skip To Content

 The Cedar Crest College Nutrition major and DPD is an undergraduate program that is fully accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Students may complete all DPD coursework and the bachelor’s degree in nutrition either onsite or via distance/remotely with the exception of two required residential institutes for all students.
 Additional information regarding the residential institutes is provided here.
 Graduates of the nutrition program will receive a bachelor of science in nutrition, and those meeting the DPD requirements will also earn a verification statement demonstrating that they have attained the knowledge and met the competencies found in the most current ACEND Accreditation Standards for Nutrition and Dietetics Didactic Programs.
 Verification statement eligibility requirements are detailed in the Nutrition and DPD Student Handbook.

-Students considering entrance to the profession of dietetics as a registered dietitian nutritionist (RDN) through Cedar Crest College must complete these three components:
+Students considering entrance to the profession of dietetics as a registered dietitian nutritionist through Cedar Crest College must complete the following components:

-• A bachelor’s degree* (it does not have to be in nutrition) and successful completion of academic coursework (DPD) at an ACEND-approved/accredited institution with a minimum cumulative and didactic GPA of 3.0;
+• A bachelor’s degree (it does not have to be in nutrition) and successful completion of academic coursework (DPD) at an ACEND-accredited institution with a minimum cumulative and didactic GPA of 3.0;

 • Admission and successful completion of an ACEND-accredited Dietetic Internship Program;

-• A passing score on the National Registration Examination for Dietitians.
+• A passing score on the National Registration Exam for Dietitians.

 The verification statement issued through the DPD at Cedar Crest College is designed to prepare students for a career in Nutrition and Dietetics and affords students the opportunity to:

-• Apply to an ACEND-accredited DI during the National DI Match (biannual)
+• Apply to an ACEND-accredited DI during the National Dietetics Application Process (biannual)

 • Apply to graduate school